Scalefree hardness of average-case Euclidean TSP approximation: Asymptotic length of scalefree heuristics

 Essentially, the point set $\cQ$ ensures that any optimal path passing through it will transit the Papadimitriou set optimally, by ensuring the optimal paths will only enter/exit $\cQ$ where we expect.

-\begin{lemma} Let $(\cA,n)$ be an instance of the set cover problem, and $\cQ=\cQ(\cA,n)$ with $|\cQ|=k$.
-There is a sufficiently large $D_0$, such that \textbf{If} we have that \begin{enumerate}[label=(\roman*)] \item $\cQ\approx_\d Q\sbs [0,t]^d$ for $\d=\tfrac{\l \e_0}{10 C_0 k}$ \item$w,z\in [0,t]^d$ with $\dist(\{w,z\},Q)\geq D_0$, \end{enumerate} \textbf{then} the shortest TSP path $W$ from $w$ to $z$ in $Q\cup \{w,z\}$ has the property that $W\stm \{w,z\}$ is the shortest path covering $Q$.
-In particular, $W\stm \{w,z\}$ has endpoints $x,y$, and transits the approximate Papadimitriou set $P\approx_\d \bar \cP$ optimally. \end{lemma} Sets $Q\approx_\d \cQ$ will serve as the sets $S$ to which we apply the definition of scalefreeness.
-Very roughly speaking, we will eventually be aiming to contradict \ref{p.predictable}, since a polynomial-time algorithm to predict an optimal paths through $Q$'s would seem to solve the set-cover problem in polynomial time. \begin{proof} Recall that $\cQ$ is constructed by adding two points $x,y$ to the set $\bar \cP$.
+\begin{lemma} Let $(\cA,N)$ be an instance of the Set Partition problem, and $\cQ=\cQ(\cA,N)$ with $|\cQ|=k$.
+There is a sufficiently large $D_0$, such that \textbf{If} we have that \begin{enumerate}[label=(\roman*)] \item $\cQ\approx_\d Q\sbs [0,t]^d$ for $\d=\tfrac{\l \e_0}{10 C_0 k}$ \item$w,z\in [0,t]^d$ with $\dist(\{w,z\},Q)\geq D_0$, \end{enumerate} \textbf{then} the shortest TSP path $W$ from $w$ to $z$ in $Q\cup \{w,z\}$ has the property that $W$ transits the approximate Papadimitriou set $P\approx_\d \bar \cP$ in $Q$ optimally, from $p$ to $q$. \end{lemma} Sets $Q\approx_\d \cQ$ will serve as the sets $S$ to which we apply the definition of scalefreeness.
+Very roughly speaking, we will eventually be aiming to contradict $\PP\neq \NP$, since a polynomial-time algorithm to predict optimal paths through $Q$'s would seem to solve the Set Partition problem in polynomial time. \begin{proof} Recall that $\cQ$ is constructed by adding two points $x,y$ to the set $\bar \cP$.
 By construction, the shortest path covering $\cQ$ has endpoints $x,y$, and is of length $<2+\l+2\b$.
 Moreover, it is apparent that any path covering $\cQ$ which does not have the endpoint pair $\{x,y\}$ has length at least $3$.
 Finally, our choice of $\d$ ensures that the accumulated error in path-lengths when comparing paths in $Q$ vs $\cQ$ is less than $2(k+1)\d<\l$.
-Now we suppose that in the shortest path $W$, $w$ is adjacent to $\a$ and $z$ is adjacent to $\b$, where $\{\alpha,\beta\}\neq \{x',y'\}\sbs Q$, where $x',y'$ correspond to $x,y\in \cQ$.
+Now we suppose that in the shortest path $W$, $w$ is adjacent to $a$ and $z$ is adjacent to $b$, where $\{a,b\}\neq \{x',y'\}\sbs Q$, where $x',y'$ correspond to $x,y\in \cQ$.
 Since $W$ is shortest, we must have that

 and so

 Similarly, we have